JakubSmid/MRI-ischemic-stroke-segmentation/datasets/README.md

 In this folder there are three scripts:
 - `download_Motol.py` - Executable script which has been used to download Motol dataset from the NAS drive to the local machine.
-- `dataset_loaders.py` - Contains classes for loading the datasets.
+- `dataset_loaders.py` - Contains classes for loading datasets.
 Each class has list of names and paths to DWI, FLAIR and lesion masks.
 - `utils.py` - Contains utility functions which are used mainly for preprocessing.

 Registration of brain FLAIR scans using ANTs to the MNI space using transformed template [[1]](#1).